-I wrote about CCSVI last year – this is a controversial claim by vascular surgeon Dr. Paolo Zamboni, who believes that multiple sclerosis (MS) is caused by venous insufficiency in the brain.
+I wrote about CCSVI last year – is a controversial claim by vascular surgeon Dr. Paolo Zamboni, who believes that multiple sclerosis (MS) is caused by venous insufficiency in the brain.
 The liberation procedure uses balloons to open up the allegedly blocked veins, and in some cases stents are place to keep the veins open.
 Since my last reporting there have been several more attempts to replicate Zamboni’s research – all negative.
 This study compares MS patients to patients with other neurological disease and healthy controls, and found no significant difference in the prevalence of signs of venous insufficiency.
-Another study found that venous pressure is not different in MS patients vs normal controls Yet another study found a lack of association between CCSVI and HLA DRB1*1501 in MS patients, which is a genetic variant that carries an increased risk of developing MS.
+Another study found that venous pressure is not different in MS patients vs normal controls.
+Yet another study found a lack of association between CCSVI and HLA DRB1*1501 in MS patients, which is a genetic variant that carries an increased risk of developing MS.

 The bottom line is that, so far, it is not looking good for CCSVI being a real disorder that is associated with, let alone a major cause of, MS.